CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

 Andy looked at everyone, and thought, this conversation is sitting on everyones head.
 Were they changing their hearts?
 Andy thought.
 In most cases diffusion simply creates uniformity, but multiple chaotic matters gives rise to non-uniformity.
 Love reaction is Hate diffusion.
 Auto-activate, and watch love inhibit.

 Red spoke, With no slothful breathes and heathen intentions, love shall; not if.

-Red laughs and agrees saying, Stop the Train, Stop the Train!
+Red laughed and agreed saying, Stop the Train, Stop the Train!

 “Stay calm Red, stay calm,” Andy proclaimed, “I believe we need to be in prior law enforcement.
-Oh ya we are, we are poetry police,” and Andy laughs.
+Oh ya we are, we are Poetry police,” and Andy laughed.

-Boet blurts out, “Keep writing poetry and no one explodes.”
+Boet blurted out, “Keep writing Poetry and no one explodes.”